 - Healthy weight loss if appropriate.
 Extra weight around the stomach region can push on the stomach causing food to move back up the esophagus.
 Healthy weight loss can thus help reduce symptoms, however, this may not always be appropriate, e.g. if you are pregnant.

 - Avoid exercise straight after eating.
 Your body needs time to digest food before undertaking exercise.
 Allow at least 30-60minutes after a small meal or snack and 2-3hours after a larger meal before exercising.
 Note that exercise is still very beneficial for managing reflux.

-- Avoid tight fitting clothing.
+- Avoid tight-fitting clothing.
 This can put pressure on the stomach area (ladies, this includes tights!).
-Wear lose fitting clothing, especially at meals.
+Wear loose-fitting clothing, especially at meals.

 Avoid your heartburn and reflux trigger foods.
 Certain foods can trigger heartburn and reflux in individuals.
 Reducing your intake or avoiding these foods can help manage your symptoms.

 Watch this video on the Best Foods For Reflux:

 Some common heartburn and reflux trigger foods include: